We are working to make New York City Public Schools more sustainable. How?

 To reduce the amount of waste sent to landfill, we all have to do our part.
 With over 1,800 schools, NYC Public Schools’ participation is essential!

-- Over 1,200 schools now take part in the DSNY Curbside Compost program.
-Schools receive specialized training, equipment, and ongoing support to make composting a success.
+All K-12 schools now take part in the DSNY Curbside Composting program.
+Schools receive training, equipment, and ongoing support to make composting a success.

-- All elementary schools take part in monthly Plastic Free Lunch Days.
-We partner with Office of Food & Nutrition Services and Cafeteria Culture to serve lunches without plastic packaging!
+All elementary schools with on-site kitchens take part in Plastic Free Lunch Days (PFLD) every three weeks.
+We partner with Office of Food & Nutrition Services and Cafeteria Culture to serve lunches without plastic packaging.

 Engagement